March 31, 2020

 Culture Audience: “The Scheme” will appeal mostly to people who have an interest in true crime and sports scandals, but this documentary is openly sympathetic to Dawkins, the only person involved in the scandal who’s interviewed for the movie.

-If high-school basketball stars are paid by people who want them recruit to a college basketball team, is that corruption or is that common sense?
+If high-school basketball stars are paid by people who want them recruited to a college basketball team, is that corruption or is that common sense?
 In the very slanted documentary “The Scheme,” former basketball wheeler dealer Christian Dawkins says it’s common sense.
 The law takes the opposite stance, and it’s why Dawkins was busted in a 2017 FBI sting that led to two trials and Dawkins becoming a convicted felon.

 “The Scheme,” directed by Pat Kondelis (who won a Sports Emmy for Showtime’s 2017 documentary “Disgraced”), doesn’t even try to be about the filmmakers doing any original investigative journalism.
 Instead, it’s mainly concerned with being the first TV interview that Dawkins has given since he was arrested in 2017 and later served time in prison for fraud and bribery charges.